Forexlive.com Independent Review Trading.com

-Trading.com is relatively new and so isn’t too well-known yet, however since it is backed by the XM Group it can be trusted.
+Trading.com is relatively new and so isn’t too well-known yet, however, since it is backed by the XM Group, it can be trusted.
 It is also expected to grow rapidly.
-Thus far it only operates in the European Economic Area, but it is seeking licensing in the U.S., which could rapidly make it one of the largest forex brokers globally.
-There have also been rumors that the European XM customers will be moved to the Trading.com platform, but we weren’t able to verify that rumor.
+Currently, it only operates in the United Kingdom, but its planned launch in the U.S. could rapidly make it one of the largest forex brokers globally.

 We really liked the transparency of the pricing and spreads at Trading.com, and the easy to navigate website.
 Plus the FAQ section was extensive, and answered nearly any basic question a prospective client might have about the platform, deposits and withdrawals, accounts, features, and the company itself.